What is a viewmodel?

 Viewmodel is a view from the point of the in-game character you’re controlling.
 Thanks to it you can see what’s going on in the first person.

-As for CS:GO, viewmodel refers to the position of hands holding a gun.
+As for CS2, viewmodel refers to the position of hands holding a gun.
 Most players don’t pay enough attention to this and don’t suspect how crucial this setting can be in the game.

 Why is viewmodel so important and what settings are used by pros?